Skip to content

 Name Directory Description

-esp32-blink apps/esp32-blink Blink a GPIO LED within the Ioto agent framework
+blink apps/blink Blink a GPIO LED within the Ioto agent framework

-esp32-dbsync apps/esp32-dbsync Create a demo counter and synchronize with the local and cloud databases
+demo apps/demo Create a demo counter and synchronize with the local and cloud databases

-The default app is the esp32-blink app which is ideal to test if you have ESP and Ioto successfully installed and configured.
+The default app is the blink app which is ideal to test if you have ESP and Ioto successfully installed and configured.
 You can select an app by providing an APP=NAME option to the make command.

 To prepare for building the app and Ioto, invoke make with your selected app.
 The components/ioto/apps directory contains master copies of the Ioto demonstration apps.
 When you select an app, the code and configuration are copied to the ./main and ./fs directories.